I arranger I programmer I songwriter I musician

 Miami and Los Angeles based producer and writer/arranger Lulo Perez is what you'd call versatile and gifted musician.
 As

-an accomplished multi-instrumentalist (Trumpet, Flugelhorn and keyboards),
+an accomplished player (Trumpet, Flugelhorn and keyboards) and arranger,

 Produced (as well as played keyboards & MD'd) for Spanish alternative

+in 2000.
 That album became the group's first platinum record.
 "This

 was an experimental record where the band combines rock with well-known

 Latin rhythms such as rumba, guaracha, son, and mambo," says

 Perez.
 He has also produced a track on Platinum Rhythm for Madonna's

 label Maverick with its release through WEA International.